fanyx/docker-tmserver/README.md

 ## Running this image with `docker-compose`
 I have a default [`docker-compose.yml`](https://github.com/ryluth/docker-tmserver/blob/master/docker-compose.yml) included in this repository.
 You can adjust this file to your needs but running with docker-compose is more comfortable in general.

+## Configuring the Trackmania server
+Without manual configuration the server launches with Nadeo's default config.
+This means round based driving.
+To configure the server on your own demands edit the `config.txt` file in `tmserver/GameData/Config`.
+To configure the tracklist edit the `playlist.txt` in `tmserver/GameData/Tracks/MatchSettings/`.

 ## Further information
 You can open volumes to the Trackmania server files and Xaseco files (`docker-compose` does this per default) and edit configuration files.